This icon () tells you which link takes you to the new site.

-A new method will be available for the 2017-18 and later income years to calculate the expenses you can claim for using your home as an office.
-This method will use rates that Inland Revenue will determine based on the average cost of utilities per square metre of housing, but excluding mortgage interest, rates and rent.
+For the 2017-18 and later income years, you can use the square metre rate option to calculate the expenses you can claim for using your home as an office.
+This method will use rates that we will determine based on the average cost of utilities per square metre of housing, but excluding mortgage interest, rates and rent.
 You will be able to claim a portion of the mortgage interest, rates and rental costs that you paid during the year based on the percentage of floor area being used for business purposes.

 a is the total amount of actual mortgage interest, rates, and rent (as applicable) you have paid during the year

 b is the business proportion, determined by dividing the business floor area in square metres by the total floor area of the buildings (ie 10m2 office ÷ 100m2 buildings = 0.10)

 c is the total square metres of any separately identifiable parts of your home being used primarily for business (ie 10m2)